 Active Driver Training Devices are currently available that have:

 The ability to detect Cell Phone Texting by drivers of fleet vehicles.The ability to immediately notify CMS Operator or Dispatch the driver is Driving While Texting.
-The ability to send screen shot & video clip of the incident to Supervisors via PDA, Blackberry & cell phone.
+The ability to send screenshots & video clip of the incident to Supervisors via PDA, Blackberry & cell phone.
 The ability to help prevent 5,500 deaths per year and 300,000+ injuries due to Driving While texting.
 The ability to help insure and enforce Federal mandate compliance for Driving While Texting restriction for commercial fleet drivers.
-The ability of management to remind the driver to drive in a safe manor.
+The ability of management to remind the driver to drive in a safe manner.
 The ability to remind the driver his company wants him to conserve fuel and save the company money.
 The ability to remind the driver his company wants him to conserve fuel to reduce air pollution.
-The ability of management to remind the driver not to run over speed bumps at a high speed damaging the vehicle and cargo.
-The ability of management to remind the driver not to run over curbs at a high speed damaging the tires.
+The ability of management to remind the driver not to run over speed bumps at high speed, damaging the vehicle and cargo.
+The ability of management to remind the driver not to run over curbs at high speed, damaging the tires.
 The ability of management to remind the drivers not to exceed the maximum speed limits.
-The ability of management to remind the driver not to take turns so fast the vehicle may lose control or roll over.
+The ability of management to remind the driver not to take turns so fast that the vehicle may lose control or rollover.